5 - Introduction to the transition plan

 O: Vision and Objectives

-O3: The organisation's vision is defined by a medium and long term objective (time horizon 2030 and 2050), expressed in absolute value and in relative intensity.
-They are consistent with the objectives of international sectoral standards, and are put into perspective with an analysis of the organisation's activity projections.
-The vision also relies on adaptation objectives.
+O3: The organisation's vision is defined by a medium- and long-term objective (time horizons 2030 and 2050), expressed in absolute value and in relative intensity.
+They are consistent with the objectives of international sectoral standards and are set in perspective with an analysis of the organisation's activity projections.
+The vision is also supported by adaptation objectives.

 P: Action plan

-P3: The transition plan contains a mix of actions (immediate, priority, strategic, adaptation and data collection improvement) that are significant and coherent with each other, also covering some avoided emissions.
+P3: The transition plan contains a mix of significant and coherent actions (immediate, priority, strategic, adaptation and process improvement actions), also addressing some avoided emissions.

 Q: Quantification of actions

-Q3: The emission reduction potentials related to each action are quantified (including some strategic actions whose definition and quantification may be based on pre-existing or complementary work)
+Q3: The emission reduction potentials related to each action are quantified (including some strategic actions whose definition and quantification may be based on existing or complementary work).

 R: Low-carbon trajectory

-R3: The organisation establishes or consolidates a bottom-up trajectory over 30 years, based on the reduction potential of actions and/or its climate strategy (resulting from pre-existing or complementary work).
-This trajectory justifies achieving short-term (annual horizon), medium-term (horizon 2030 or over about ten years) and long-term (horizon 2050) objectives consistent with the overall objective.
+R3: The organisation establishes or consolidates an ascending (bottom-up) trajectory over 30 years, based on the reduction potential of actions and/or its climate strategy (drawn from existing or complementary work).
+This trajectory justifies achievement of short-term (annual horizon), medium-term (horizon 2030 or about ten years) and long-term (horizon 2050) objectives consistent with the overall objective.

 S: Monitoring

-S3: Implementation, monitoring and performance indicators are mandatory and a monitoring system dashboard-type tool is used.
-The performance indicators of the transition plan (the significant emissions) are anchored in the organisation's overall strategy and are monitored at least annually.
-The results of the process are reported periodically to management.
+S3: Implementation, monitoring and performance indicators are mandatory and a monitoring system dashboard-type monitoring system is used.
+The transition plan's performance indicators (the significant emissions) are anchored in the organisation's overall strategy and are monitored at least annually.
+The results of the approach are periodically reported to management.

 Deliverables related to the Transition Plan

-The information and deliverables obtained at the end of step 5, and associated with the above requirements, are to be reported at the end of the process:
+The information and deliverables obtained at the end of Step 5, and associated with the above requirements, shall be reported at the end of the approach:

 Last updated